griffio/griffio.github.io/knowledgebase.md

 Eventual Consistency - When “facts” are distributed: ”The storage system guarantees that if no new updates are made to the object, eventually all accesses will return the last updated value.”.
 It is possible that stale information can be read until such time it will eventually be consistent with latest version of data.
 E.g Asking a circle of friends someones birthday, eventually the group will agree on the same answer.

+All Businesses are understanding they exist in a marketplace where developing software is increasingly dominate.
+First contact will be through mobile app.
+Agility is determined by how directly engaged the business is in creating software

+Hypervisor allows multiple guest operating systems to run on a single system at the same time by virtualisation of the hardware

+Be an ambassador for the customer inside your company, enabled to solve the problem on their behalf

+Github is not a resume - its just source control that you can share with anyone.
+If you have created/configured/documented something for your own reference you may as well share it with everyone that comes across it

 #### REST (Representational State Transfer)

 Architecture style works with networked hypermedia applications.
 Course-grain hypermedia data transfer.
 Not Limited to Http